VitakSharper/notepocket-simple-lo/src/prd.md

    - Select text note type
    - Use rich text editor with "Add Image" button
    - Upload images or paste URLs
+   - **NEW**: Resize images using visual drag handles on corners and edges
    - Add captions and organize content
-   - Save with embedded images
+   - Save with embedded images and custom dimensions

 2. **Viewing Notes**:
    - Click any note card to open detail view
-   - See full content with properly rendered images
+   - See full content with properly rendered images at saved sizes
+   - **NEW**: Resize images directly in view mode for better readability
    - Navigate between edit and view modes
    - Quick actions (favorite, edit, delete)

 3. **Managing Content**:
    - Edit notes with embedded image management
+   - **NEW**: Interactive image resizing with real-time dimension feedback
    - Remove or replace images within notes
    - Organize notes into folders
    - Search across all content types